drupal-graphql-compose/documentation/features/blocks.md

 Block Content entities are exposed to GraphQL with the interface `BlockContentInterface` and the union `BlockContentUnion`.

-Each block content type is will have a schema type.
+Each enabled block content type has a schema type.
 For example, the `cool_beans` block type will be typed as `BlockContentCoolBeans`.

 ### Plugin blocks